hltfbk/E3C-Corpus/README.md

 (*) produced by [WebAnno](https://webanno.github.io/webanno/)

-Table 7 reports the accuracy of the entities extracted automatically by dictionary matching.
+For a subset of documents of Layer 2, Table 7 reports the accuracy of the entities recognized automatically by dictionary matching.

 | Entity      | Language    | Precision    | Recall       | F1               |
 | ----------- | ----------- | ------------ | ------------ | ---------------- |